Logiqx/gps-details/docs/devices/coros/firmware/3.0510.0/README.md

 ### Overview

-The 3.0510.0 release exhibits issues because speedsurfing behaves is like windsurfing, which is non-doppler.
+The 3.0510.0 release exhibits issues because speedsurfing behavior is like windsurfing, which is non-doppler.